raspberrypilearning/save-the-shark/en/step_3.md

 --- task ---

 When a clone is created, it should `show`{:class="block3looks"} itself, pick a random costume, and then  move to a random `x`{:class="block3motion"} position.
-Add the following code:
+Add the following code as a new script:

 ![plastic sprite](images/plastic-sprite.png)